fetchai/docs-archived/docs/etch-language/sc-annotations.md

+# Smart contract annotations

 Smart contract functions are annotated depending on the activity they perform.
+These annotations are checked at compile time.

 ## @init

 The `@init` function defines a contract constructor that sets the state of the contract prior to any operations performed on it.
 It is called once and once only on contract initialisation/deployment.
 The name of the `@init` function can be anything at all.

 For example, the following function initialises a contract by creating a `State` type to represent the owner's account which then receives an initial supply of FET tokens.
 This happens once and once only at contract deployment.

 ``` c++